-I love Google Hangout.
+I love Google Hangouts on Air.

 Even though I love Google+, I have been a little concerned about the social network based on some of the “A-Lister” articles I’ve been reading lately about inflated user numbers and lack of main-stream adoption.

 But then again maybe reading A-Lister blogs is the problem in the first place (Unless you consider me an A-Lister… Then yes read and believe everything I write)…

 Very simply… Here are the reasons I love Google Plus:

 - Versatility to use as short-format, long-format or visual media sharing tool

 - Intuitive commenting, sharing and acknowledging (+1) system

 - Ability to go live video chat at anytime (Google Hangout)